sureswiftcapital/WP-Google-Calendar-Events/google-calendar-events/README.txt

 = 2.2.6 - TODO =

+* Fixed a bug with the start month of the custom date range grid view.
 * Plugin performs a requirements check to ensure users are running a recent version of WordPress
 * Added '.gce-has-<n>-events' class to count events in days in grid
 * Removed unnecessary imagesLoaded JS library (optional dependency of the qTip2 library).